-Tangible gifts, including real property, that meet the Foundation's gift acceptance policy are recorded to the database by the database team.
+Tangible gifts, including real property, are recorded to the database by the database team.
 Gifts-in-kind are reported by completing and delivering the gift-in-kind documentation to the database team.

 Because the IRS does not recognize professional services as a deductible gift, the database team will record only a non-deductible transaction for pro bono work or services.